Food Distribution During COVID-19

 Households can come to The Gray House up to twelve times within a calendar year.
-First time visitors will need to complete an intake form.
-This can be done during your visit or you can complete the form ahead of time (see links below) and bring with you along with the required documentation listed below.
+First time visitors will need to complete an intake form and bring the required documentation listed below.

 - A form of ID for all members of the household